 \subsection{Imbalance learning based on RVFL model}

+The class imbalance problem occurs when one class has small samples compared to other classes.
+Standard RVFL is not capable of handling imbalance data.
+Cao et al. \cite{cao2020improved} proposed improved fuzziness based RVFL (IF-RVFL) where synthetic minority over-sampling technique (SMOTE) \cite{chawla2002smote} is combined with fuzziness based RVFL model \cite{cao2017fuzziness}.
+The experiments on real-life liver disease dataset demonstrate that the IF-RVFL model performs better than standard RVFL and F-RVFL model.
 To diagnose the power quality disturbance (PQD), Sahani and Dash \cite{sahani2019fpga} proposed class-specific weighted RVFL (CSWRVFL).
 Here, a novel signal decomposition technique- reduced sample empirical mode decomposition- is proposed to extract the highly correlated monocomponent mode of oscillations.
 Hilbert transforms (HT) extracted the two effective power quality indices are extracted from Hilbert transforms (HT).
-Finally, the combined framework RSHHT-CSWRVFL is applied for online monitoring the power quality disturbances (PQDs) with better classification accuracy.\\ The class imbalance problem occurs when one class has small samples compared to other classes familiar with real-world datasets.
-Conventional RVFL is not capable of handling this type of problem, so improvements are needed in standard RVFL addressing class imbalance issues.
-Cao et al. \cite{cao2020improved} proposed improved fuzziness based RVFL (IF-RVFL) where synthetic minority over-sampling technique (SMOTE) \cite{chawla2002smote} is combined with fuzziness based RVFL model \cite{cao2017fuzziness}.
-The real-life liver disease dataset experiments demonstrate that the IF-RVFL model performs better than standard RVFL and F-RVFL model.
+Finally, the combined framework RSHHT-CSWRVFL is applied for online monitoring the power quality disturbances (PQDs) with better classification accuracy.\\